LadyTao/learngit/readme.txt

-git is a version control system gir is a free software
+git is a disrtibuted version control system. gir is a free software